Misa831/RaspberryPi-Translator/README.md

 # RaspberryPi-Translator
 Term project for cs370.
 Creates a voice translator.
+Plan A or B will be implemented based on which is the better option.
+- Plan A will be 1 peripheral microphone, Raspberry Pi Model 4B, 1 peripheral speaker.
+- plan B will be 1 desktop w/ input, raspberry Pi Model 4B, 1 desktop with sound output.

 ## File 1: Speech to text (Plan)
 - This file's main purpose will be to activate the microphone connected to either 1 computer, or to an externally connected microphone on the Raspberry Pi.
 The microphone will record the speaker's voice and save it as accurately as possible as a text string.